-RESP 103 CARDIOPULMONARY PHYSIOLOGY - A review of cardiopulmonary physiology with emphasis on structure and function.
-Clinical applications are introduced to gain an understanding of the normal cardiopulmonary system.
+RESP 103 CARDIOPULMONARY PHYSIOLOGY - This course is a review of cardiopulmonary systems with emphasis on the anatomy and physiology of the heart and lungs.
+Clinical implications are discussed to gain an understanding of the normal functions of the heart and lungs.
 (2-1-2)